 Live music is a popular nightlife activity in Indianapolis.
 Located in the city's oldest standing commercial building, Slippery Noodle offers live blues music every night of the week.
 Head to Naptown for good, live, local music.
 Birdy’s Bar & Grill on the border of Broad Ripple and Glendale is one of the best small venues in the city to hear live music and doubles as a bartending school.
 Big Car Gallery in Fountain Square stages painting, sculpture and photography exhibitions, spoken-word jams, and live local music.
 Live theatre is plentiful and available at almost every corner in the city, too.

-Take It or Leave It: Naptown is short for IndiaNAPolis.
+Hot Tips: Naptown is short for IndiaNAPolis.

 Shopping is as equally diverse as the neighborhoods in Indianapolis with a character all their own.
 Head to Broad Ripple Village for eclectic and trendy; Massachusetts Avenue (or Mass Ave as it’s called by locals) for artsy and independent shops; Fountain Square for vintage and unique.
 For larger malls, head to Castelton Square Mall or Circle Centre Mall located in downtown Indianapolis.

-Best Local Souvenir: A piece of Indianapolis Motor Speedway asphalt.
+Hot Tips: A piece of Indianapolis Motor Speedway asphalt.